lowRISC/lowrisc-site/content/docs/untether-v0.2/index.md

 (http://www.xilinx.com/products/boards-and-kits/ek-k7-kc705-g.html)
 or a low-end [Nexys™4 DDR Artix-7 FPGA Board](http://digilentinc.com/nexys4ddr/).

-Please note that this release has a freash start from the latest RISC-V Rocket-chip; therefore, it is not implemented with the tagged memory provided in the previous release.
-We plan to re-implement the tagged memory with more features in the early half of next year.
+Please note that this release is based on recent upstream Rocket-chip sources and therefore it does not currently include the tagged memory support provided in our previous release.
+We plan to re-integrate tagged memory support with additional optimisations in the early half of next year.

 The tutorial also acts as an introduction to the RISC-V tools and provides a step-by-step guide to setting up the environment necessary to run